 Description of Operations/Location: Additional Insured Status

-In addition to the requirements for certificate holder and additional insured, the certificate of liability insurance must provide a brief description of the work to be performed under the contract as some insurance company policies issue classification-specific endorsements.
+In addition to the requirements for the certificate holder and additional insured, the certificate of liability insurance must provide a brief description of the work to be performed under the contract as some insurance company policies issue classification-specific endorsements.

 The policy must be obtained from an insurer licensed to do business in the state of New York and the insurer must have a Best's rating of no less than B+.